Can You Use Espresso for Drip Coffee?Posted by Bean & Bean on

 A significant difference between regular coffee and an espresso is the way the drink is actually made.

 An espresso is made by forcing boiling water through finely ground and tightly packed beans.
 This leads to layers of foam or “crema” at the top, a sign of a quintessential espresso shot.
-But this can only be achieved if an espresso machine is used.
+But this can generally only be achieved if an espresso machine is used - there needs to be a lot of pressure to generate this result.

 It’s also important to note that different brewing methods may require different coffee ground sizes.